MichaelCurrin/dev-cheatsheets/cheatsheets/python/type-checks/code-samples.md

 x: Tuple[int, str, float] = (3, "yes", 7.5)
 ```

-Variable size `tuple` - use ellipsis.
+For a variable size `tuple` - use ellipsis.

 ```python
 x: Tuple[int, ...] = (1, 2, 3)
 ```

+Allow a value to be `None`.

 ```python
 x: Optional[str] = some_function()
 ```

-Mypy understands a value can't be None in an if-statement
+Mypy understands a value can't be `None` in used an if-statement.

 ```python
 if x is not None: